uivlis/conditional-tokens/source/pm-trading-ui.md

 ```

 ### Gas Price Calculation
 In order to display the cost of transactions, we require an external gas-estimation service.
-Multiple different ones are availble, [ETHGasstation](https://ethgasstation.info) is the default but you can also define your own ([take a look at the code](https://github.com/gnosis/pm-trading-ui/blob/master/src/api/gasPrice.js#L16)).
+Multiple different ones are available, [ETHGasstation](https://ethgasstation.info) is the default but you can also define your own ([take a look at the code](https://github.com/gnosis/pm-trading-ui/blob/master/src/api/gasPrice.js#L16)).

 `external.url` - the API url from which to fetch the gas price information